RoronoaFilip/Spotify/README.md

 The `Server` handles the Requests through the `java.nio` API.

 ## Client

-The `Client` is a Thread and can be started by calling the `start()` method of a Thread created with an Instance of the `Client` Class.

 The `Client` is a Thread that can be started once the `Server` is up and running.

 It communicates with the `Server` through the following Requests:

 ## Requests
 |Command|Needed Parameters|What It Does|Example Request|